davidclarance/rabm/README.md

 Step 3: Load the library

 ```r
 library(rabm)
 ```

 You'll need to do Step 3 every time you use the library.

 ## Using the package

-You can get cracking on the package right away.

 Please read through the [extracting data vignette here](https://davidclarance.github.io/rabm/articles/rabm-vignette.html) to learn how to extract data.